NazimTheAllFather/Patriot_Hacks_2025/README.md

 - Deciding how much of the safety logic to implement in a weekend.
 - The hackathon usual suspects:
    - Debugging UI state

    - Getting Tailwind classes to behave the way we wanted

    - Ensuring the pages looked consistent on different screen sizes

    - Keeping the deployed version on Vercel up to date, while everyone was pushing commits

    - For some of us, Learning how to build RAGs
 - One of us had an alergic reaction and had to rush to the hospital during development
-- Some of us had to juggle work, exams with their responsibilites on our project.
+- Some of us had to juggle work, exams with their responsibilites on our project :(((

 # Accomplishments that we're proud of